Oracle clinical implementation for a CRO

 Next, the team built a pilot Case Report Form (CRF) for the client to use and test.
 Infosys then ran a data management pilot to assess and test the newly installed systems.
 The team also focused on putting in place the requisite metadata conventions.

-Based on the validation plan, the team then ran the necessary IQ, OQ, and PQ (installation, operational, and performance qualification) scripts to confirm the compliance of the solution with industry standards and to check the robustness of the new system.
+Based on the validation plan, the team then ran the necessary installation, operational, and performance qualification (IQ, OQ, and PQ) scripts to confirm the compliance of the solution with industry standards and to check the robustness of the new system.

-Thanks to Infosys' project and time management skills, the entire project was completed onsite on budget and on time.
+Thanks to project and time management skills of Infosys, the entire project was completed onsite within budget and on time.

 The new solution has enhanced the existing service portfolio and ACT can now ensure far better quality of services to its global customers.
 The specific benefits are: